zebreco/documentation/docs/getting-started.md

 ## Log In

-Login to Zebreco using either the global login page or with your organisations issued URL.
+Login to Zebreco using your organisations personalised URL.

 ***For example*** https://example.zebreco.com